bubblesub/bubblesub/docs/doc.md

 ### <a name="cmd-edit-join-subs-as-transformation"></a>`edit/join‑subs‑as‑transformation`
 Joins the selected subtitles adding animation timing tags inbetween.
 The syllables appear one after another.

-### <a name="cmd-edit-join-subs-concatenate"></a>`edit/join‑subs‑concatenate`
-Joins the selected subtitles together.
-Keeps the first subtitle's properties and concatenates the text and notes of the consecutive subtitles.

-### <a name="cmd-edit-join-subs-keep-first"></a>`edit/join‑subs‑keep‑first`
-Joins the selected subtitles together.
-Keeps only the first subtitle's properties.

 ### <a name="cmd-edit-split-sub-by-karaoke"></a>`edit/split‑sub‑by‑karaoke`
 Splits the selected subtitles according to the karaoke tags inside.